About the Journal

 Note on open access and publishing policies

-Copyright for all manuscripts published at Eludamos remains with authors.
-Authors can distribute published and accepted versions as they deem fit given that Eludamos is acknowledged as the original publication channel.
+Eludamos publishes under the CC-BY-4.0 open access license.
+This means that copyright for all manuscripts remains with authors.
+Authors can distribute and reuse published and accepted versions as they deem fit given that Eludamos is acknowledged as the original publication channel.

-No restrictions apply to self archiving and distribution of published maniscripts and accepted versions.
+No restrictions apply to self archiving and distribution of published manuscripts and accepted versions.

 Access to all material published at Eludamos is free and without restrictions.
 No registration is necessary.